 The fine arts are a rich source of culture for students—but why limit art to simply that?
 Instead, you can utilize the power of technology to take art out of the box and bring math, science, engineering, history and more to life in your classroom!
-Here are four ways:
+Here are four STEAM projects we love.

-- Twisting and Turning.
-Alexander Calder was an American sculptor who is credited with inventing the mobile—a structure that dangles from above and whose parts move and balance together in harmony.
+Alexander Calder was an American sculptor who is credited with inventing the mobile, which is a structure that dangles from above and whose parts move and balance together in harmony.
 Share images of some of Calder’s hanging mobiles with students.
 Then have student pairs work together to map out a plan for their own mobile—yep, that’s physics—and then display their plans through the document camera or projector, and have kids vote (using a Student Response System) on whether they think each mobile will balance properly or not.

-- Let There be Color.
 Michaelangelo Carravagio was an Italian Renaissance painter who studied how light and darkness interact in the world.
-And, as he studied light, he realized that color is more than just a decoration, but a way that light is perceived in the world.
+And, as he studied light, he realized that color is more than just a decoration.
+It’s a way that light is perceived in the world.
 After using your projector to look at several of Carravagio’s paintings, discuss how light changes color.
 Then—here’s where science comes in—manipulate light and color in your classroom by covering the bulb on your document camera with a piece of colored cloth.
 Place various objects under the camera and discuss how each object’s appearance changes depending on the color of the light.

 Looking for more STEAM projects?
 If you have access to a 3D printer, check these out.